lmmx/impscan/README.md

   - This is often misused (in my opinion) when versions are simply pinned (which is a somewhat arbitrary decision by the package manager, and does not comprise "reproducibility")

-## Workflow

-- Identify imports
-- Identify total dependency tree
-- Prune dependency tree
-- Identify sources (obeying source preferences if specified)
-- Save `CONDA_SETUP.md` and `requirements.txt`

-## Package layout

-- All source code is in `src/impscan/`, within which:
-  - `__main__.py⠶main()` is the target of the command-line tool, a thin interface to `cli.py`
-  - The `scanner/` subpackage handles import module name identification